ksindi/managers-playbook/README.md

     1. How tos (e.g. migrate database, add secrets)
 1. Getting started
     1. Installation instructions (e.g. Docker, postgres).
-    1. A checklist of all the accesses (e.g. AWS, PagerDuty)
+    1. A checklist of all accesses expected (e.g. AWS, PagerDuty)
     1. Running your apps locally
     1. Deploying your first bug fix
 1. Meetings.
 Who should your new team member meet with?